-Medium and small cities and rural areas in Europe have increasingly found
+Medium and small cities and rural areas have increasingly found

 themselves addressing the needs of migrants and refugees and developing and

 implementing integration programmes for their newly arrived residents.

 This research shows a relatively positive attitude by many of the cities examined to actively engage with migration generally and integration in particular.

 Migration is seen as a way to address some of the existing demographic and other challenges of the city and integration provides a way towards ensuring that migrants and refugees are actively contributing to their new homes.

 Migrants offer significant benefits to medium and small cities including by